 Plan Your Goals for Revenue

-Review all the information you have to this point to decide what the appropriate quotas should look like.
+Review all the information you have to this point to decide what the appropriate sales quotas should be like.

 Have a Growth Timeline